WarpspeedSCP/site/content/posts/tech/java_and_patter_matching.md

 }
 ```

-The switch block above will throw a `MatchException` because when `i''s getter is called, an `ArithmeticException` is thrown.
+The switch block above will throw a `MatchException` because when i's getter is called, an `ArithmeticException` is thrown.

 [JEP 441](https://openjdk.org/jeps/441) states:
 > (A record accessor method which always throws an exception is highly irregular, and an exhaustive pattern switch which throws a MatchException is highly unusual.)